hugllc/HUGnetLib/README.md

 The unit tests are the best bet for troubleshooting.

+Currently E_NOTICE must be set to OFF in report_errors in the php.ini file.

 ## Contributing changes

 _Any contributions need to be tested in the unit testing_